chaosmail/chaosmail.github.com/_posts/2015-04-09-runninng-python-and-pip-on-ubuntuphone.md

 echo -e "PATH=$PATH:$HOME/.local/bin\nexport PATH" >> .bashrc
 ```

 Now, if we restart the terminal we can use the *pip* command directly from the termnial.
 However, when we execute the *pip* command in the terminal, we will receive a *bad interpreter, permission denied* error message.
+This problem occurs due to the mount options of the */home* directory.
 As a workaround, we need to use the odd *python3 -m pip* command.

 ## Useful Shortcuts